ChariotEngine/Chariot/README.md

 For obvious reasons, you'll need an original Age of Empires CD to be able to play it.
 No game data files will be committed to the repository.

-### Building
+### Building and Running

 You'll need the Rust compiler and Cargo build system.
 Once you have those, you can compile with:

 ```
-$ cargo build
+$ cargo build --release
 ```

-To build the example program that can extract DRS archives, run:
+Before you can run the game, you'll need to place the game's data in a place where the program can find it.
+On the game CD, there is a `game/data` directory with a bunch of DRS, AI, PER, and DAT files in it.
+Either symlink that directory into the root of the project, or copy it over (it should keep the name "data").
+Once the data is placed, you can run the game with:

 ```
-$ cargo build --example extract-drs
+$ cargo run
 ```

 ### Contributing